 Stress management: Mindfulness and meditation, exercise, and getting enough sleep – the basics to help your body manage stress.
+Cortisol Calm is a great supplement designed to maintain healthy cortisol levels and support relaxation, restful sleep, and positive mood during times of occasional stress.
 See our previous blogs on Adrenal Fatigue and Managing Stress and Anxiety for more recommendations.

 The modern thyroid epidemic is symptomatic of deeper problems in our world that we believe we all need to be aware of to protect our health and the health of our children.

 Given the escalating rates of thyroid problems, the significant role that thyroid function plays in women’s health, and the fact that thyroid problems can be brewing for years before we see the physical signs, we all need to at least be aware of our thyroid health – how to protect it and how to detect problems early.

 It is not just our thyroid health but our collective health as women.
 We are also seeing these issues in the escalating rates of other autoimmune conditions, PCOS, infertility, endometriosis, and early puberty that is on the rise, affecting girls as young as 6 years old.